New Home Checklist: 7 Essential First Week Tasks

 This one can cause a significant headache if not tackled right away after moving into a new home.
 Many utility companies and internet service providers monitor and charge based on use.
 As a result, they are very limited in how they can backdate service changes.
 If this is not done immediately you may end up having to reimburse a previous resident for usage on their account or even paying for usage from a current resident in your old home.
 It’s essential to get these changed immediately to eliminate the possibility of financial liability down the line.

-Some services you want to remember (though you may have one or two different ones) to transfer are:Verify your mortgage eligibility (Jun 14th, 2021)
+Some services you want to remember (though you may have one or two different ones) to transfer are:Verify my mortgage eligibility (May 20th, 2022)

 - Trash and recycling